kommav/EEPS/README.md

 ![Image of Graph 2](https://raw.githubusercontent.com/kommav/EEPS/main/images/CpTvN.png)

-The first graph displays how increasing the amount of nodes impacts how cost and runtime change.
+The first graph displays how increasing the amount of workers impacts how cost and runtime change.
 This graph is specific to our apps and total compilation function.
-Based on this graph, one can notice that as the number of nodes increases, there is more loss despite the time decreasing.
-If one's applications are uniform and require a fixed number of nodes at all times, the blue bars will create a flat line or asymptote while the times decrease.
-This graph can be used so one can determine how many nodes (workers) they want to use.
+Based on this graph, one can notice that as the number of workers increases, there is more loss despite the time decreasing.
+If one's applications are uniform and require a fixed number of workers at all times, the blue bars will create a flat line or asymptote while the times decrease.
+This graph can be used so one can determine how many workers they want to use.
 Our program prints suggested values as the cheapest and the fastest, but one can choose for themself while analyzing the graph.

-The second graph displays the relationship between cost and time as the amount of cores increases.
-The number next to the data points states the amount of cores for the specific run.
-This graph can be used to understand how much time and cost change as the amount of nodes is altered.
-In our case it seems like after about 4 or 5 nodes, there is little change in time and a lot of change in cost.
-Hence, if efficiency and decent speed is our priority we would use 4 or 5 nodes for our specific compilation of apps.
-If speed is our only priority and efficiency does not matter, 16 nodes is a viable option as well.
+The second graph displays the relationship between cost and time as the amount of workers increases.
+The number next to the data points states the amount of workers for the specific run.
+This graph can be used to understand how much time and cost change as the amount of workers is altered.
+In our case it seems like after about 4 or 5 workers, there is little change in time and a lot of change in cost.
+Hence, if efficiency and decent speed is our priority we would use 4 or 5 workers for our specific compilation of apps.
+If speed is our only priority and efficiency does not matter, 16 workers is a viable option as well.

 Overall, we wanted to provide graphs that provide the necessary information for one to make their own decisions based on their needs.